patricewhite/free-yourself/README.md

 # Free Yourself
 This is a blog page I created while learning Python and Django.
-With this blog you cab create text, video, and audio post.
-You can add, delete and update post as well as get all the post you have created.
+With this blog you can create text, video, and audio post.
+You can add, delete and update posts as well as get all the post you have created.
 I created this blog page because I have been wanting to start blogging but not wanting to put my thoughts on my social media platforms, so I thought why not make my own blog for me.

 ## Technology Used
 **FrontEnd**: CSS, HTML, Python <br/>